NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 07 March 2024 | GraphSummit (Copenhagen, Denmark)
 26 February 2024 | Community Meeting (virtual)
 29 January 2024 | Community Meeting (virtual)

+## OSB-Trail-SystemEngineers

+We introduce a new dedicated community for system engineers working with OpenStudyBuilder (OSB).
+This group aims to unite professionals to share experiences, collaborate on deployment and installation strategies, exchange best practices for monitoring and DevOps, and explore integration opportunities with OSB.
+This pre-kick-off meeting was used to plan ahead for the official kick-off in January 2025.

 ### Digital Data Flow (DDF) Solution Showcase (virtual)